sndy35/KiwiCalculatorTestFramework/readme.md

 All the test data is added under tests/testdata which drive the tests

 # Run the tests

+Clone the repo.

+Run npm install

 Command to run the smoke tests in headless mode is 'npm run smoke'.

 Command to run the regression tests in headless mode is 'npm run regression'.

-To Run in headful mode, add --headed at the end
+To Run in headful mode, add --headed at the end of the command

 # Generate Report
 To open the test report run npx plawyright show-report